 Disadvantages of Sustainable Construction Materials

-Furthermore, some countries may have regulations regarding the use of such materials, which must be taken into consideration when making decisions about what type of building material should be used on a project.
+Furthermore, some countries may have regulations regarding the use of such new materials in construction, which must be taken into consideration when making decisions about what type of building material should be used on a project.

 Sustainable construction in the UAE